simdjson/simdjson/README.md

 - We only support GNU GCC and LLVM Clang at this time.
 There is no support for Microsoft Visual Studio, though it should not be difficult (help is invited).
 - In cases of failure, we just report a failure without any indication as to the nature of the problem.
 (This can be easily improved without affecting performance.)

-*We do not aim to provide a general-purpose JSON library.*
+*We do not aim to provide a general-purpose JSON library.* A library like RapidJSON offers much more than just parsing, it helps you generate JSON and offers various other convenient functions.
+We merely parse the document.

 ## Features